adamnew123456/SmallWM/README.markdown

 Actions
 =======

 X has the notion of an application "class" which is supposed to be a unique identifier for a window which belongs to a particular application.
 For example, there is a popular system tray called `stalonetray` which I use personally to manage status notifiers (like for NetworkManager, Dropbox, and the like).
+A quick `xprop` of the window shows that its class name is `stalonetray`.

 The example given in the _Configuration_ section shows how to stick any window belonging to stalonetray and layer it on top of all other applictaion windows.
 Generally speaking, any number of these class actions can be chained together by separating them with commas.